CTV Atlantic.ca Continues Exclusion of French Acadian Culture:

 Mississippi Haligonia Goddam

-CTV Atlantic's dismissal of the vibrant Acadian community is a blatant recorded oversight, creating and perpetuating marginalization and exclusion, jeopardizing an integral body of the Canadian community's historical and cultural contributions.
+CTV Atlantic's dismissal of the vibrant Acadian community is a blatant recorded oversight.
+It creates and perpetuates marginalization and exclusion, jeopardizing an integral part of the Canadian community's historical and cultural contributions.

 By uniting large media organizations, creatives, and activists, genuine people representation can prevail, building bridges of understanding and fostering media that reflects in the area of the reality of the truth and the truth of reality, instead of the candy ass Dog and Pony show "La Gang" calls award winning authoritative news, always found nicely tucked into the back pocket of Ottawa "Powers du Jour" that be way.